 The Foundation follows accounting standards generally accepted in the United States of America related to the recognition of uncertain tax positions.
 The Foundation recognizes accrued interest and penalties associated with uncertain tax positions as part of the consolidated statement of activities, when applicable.
-Management has determined that the Foundation has no uncertain tax positions at December 31, 2014 and 2013 and therefore no amounts have been accrued.
+Management has determined that the Foundation has no uncertain tax positions at December 31, 2015 and 2014 and therefore no amounts have been accrued.

 The Foundation files income tax returns in the United States and various state and local jurisdictions.
-The Foundation's federal income tax returns for the years prior to 2011 are closed.
-State and local jurisdictions have statutes of limitation that generally range from three to five years.